How to Look After Yourself During and After Antibiotics

 As ever, please note that I am not a doctor and nothing in this post is intended to constitute medical advice.
 These are purely my thoughts and opinions and are for entertainment purposes.
 Please always consult with a qualified healthcare practitioner before embarking on any treatments, or before making dietary or lifestyle changes.

 Although I am Tiny Pioneer and the daughter of a medical herbalist, I am by no means opposed to conventional medicine.
 I’m simply selective about how and when I use it.
 On my bedside table, valerian capsules, L-tryptophan capsules, passiflora capsules and mirtazapine tablets sit happily together (you know I don’t always sleep well!).
-They share the space with two torches, a candle, and a travel sized Aloe Glide that I opened for display purposes at a conference, if you’re interested.
+They share the space with two torches, a candle, and a lava lamp, if you’re interested.
 If I get period pain I take a herbal tincture that works for me far better than paracetamol, but if I get a headache I take paracetamol, because I think they work better for ordinary headaches than anything else!
 And if I get a UTI or an ear infection, you had better believe I am first in the queue for antibiotics.

 Antibiotics are marvellous things and I definitely would not want to live in a world without them.
 However, their effect on gut bacteria is well-documented, as this article demonstrates.
 In its conclusion, the article says, “Antibiotics have an impact on the gut microbiota, causing rapid and diminished levels of bacterial diversity and increases and decreases in the relative abundances, leading to dysbiosis.”
 If you’re not familiar with the impact of gut health on general health, I suggest you check out my post on leaky gut and my review of Cambridge Nutritional Sciences before resuming reading this blog post.